-It’s a buzzword floating around the internet you seemingly stumble across a few times a week these days – “Retail Apocalypse.”
+It’s a buzzword floating around the internet and facility management circles, you seemingly stumble across a few times a week these days – “Retail Apocalypse.”
 Articles related to the hype-machine phrase used to describe the supposed demise of the brick-and-mortar industry shoot across news feeds from LinkedIn to Yahoo on a regular basis.

 However, when you fly below that view from 30,000 feet and dig into the details, you get a sense the industry is actually more likely in the midst of a transition phase rather than dying a slow death.

-There’s no denying the emergence and growth of e-commerce has shaken the physical retail tree, but it’s not all doom and gloom by any stretch.
+There’s no denying the emergence and growth of e-commerce has shaken the physical retail tree, but it’s not all doom and gloom by any stretch for a facility manager.
 Instead, today’s most successful retailers have embraced the change and are beginning to play by the new rules of physical shopping.